NothingMuch123/Adv-GDev/Assignment Framework/readme.txt

 In game:
-Up arrow to show spatial partition feedback for character Down arrow to hide spatial partition feedback for character P - Return to main menu
+Up arrow to show spatial partition feedback for character Down arrow to hide spatial partition feedback for character P - Save game and return to main menu

 Objective: Find the trophy to win